saleor/saleor-docs/docs/dashboard/catalog/products.md

 Type the price of your product manually or use the stepper by the currency indicator.
 If your product is tax-exempt, leave the _Charge&nbsp;taxes&nbsp;for&nbsp;this&nbsp;item_ checkbox empty.
 If you need to charge taxes, click on the box, and a green check mark will appear.

-For more information on taxes, see the [Taxes](dashboard/configuration/taxes.md) topic.

 :::note Displaying localized prices

 Saleor operates and charges in the store’s default currency but can display an estimated amount in the user’s local currency.